Business Model Competition

 Want to Join a Team?

-Individuals without business ideas may participate by working with a team that needs your skills.
-There is no guarantee that there are teams needing your particular skills.
-Please email firstname.lastname@example.org with "Business Model Competition" as the subject and specify your skills.
+You don't need to have a business idea to participate, but you may find a team that needs your expertise and energy!
+Please email firstname.lastname@example.org with "Business Model Competition Seeking Team" as the subject and specify your skills.
 Ms. Betti will contact you if there is a match.

 Required Skills and Resources